 Configuring or Editing your Single Sign-On Solution

-Navigate to your target environment (app.zenqms.com or sandbox.zenqms.com).
+Navigate to the target environment (app.zenqms.com or sandbox.zenqms.com).
+Click on 'Settings >Single Sign On (SSO)'.

 The columns in the table are: